 In general, a CD is worth it if rates are rising, and you can easily find and open a CD with a higher interest rate than a savings account.
 In the current inverted yield curve, short-term CDs will usually have a higher rate, and those CDs may be a good option.

-You can also manage rising-rate risk by putting money into CDs in staggered intervals.
+You can also manage the risk of missing out on a higher rate by putting money into CDs in staggered intervals.

 Example: Imagine you have $1,000 to save but worry that rates may increase.
 You could put in $500 in a six-month CD now.
 If you notice rates go up a few months later, you can put your remaining $500 in another six-month CD.